hdx.data.dataset

 dataset_end_year: Optional[Union[str, int]] = None) -> List[int]

-Set reference period as a range from year or start and end year.
+Set time period as a range from year or start and end year.

 Arguments:

-Union[str, int, Iterable] - Dataset year given as string or int or range in an iterabledataset_end_year
+• dataset_year Union[str, int, Iterable] - Dataset year given as string or int or range in an iterable

 Returns: